kkent030315/race-condition-demonstrate/README.md

 ## Introduction

 First of all, the webserver that I used in the testing environments, is Apache.
-The apache launches processes for every single requests, every time. (depends on what you have set in `httpd.conf`)
+The apache launches child processes for requests. (depends on what you have set in `httpd.conf`) therefore the requests are executed asynchronously and it is the problem at this point.

 Of course, we can say that the processes are processed parallelly. and the race-condition would happen, when the multiple processes are being processes at the same time, the same data referenced.